-manufacture in and come from Europe.
-They employ around 150.000 people in Europe largely within the secondary sector.
-Our structure as an umbrella enables same number of votes, there is no 'leading' country.
-Our us to consolidate manufacturers' positions across the industry, ensuring a broad and credible representation. national outreach also to remote locations.
+More than 90 per cent of manufacturers within Eurovent Eurovent represents more than 1,000 companies of all manufacture in and come from Europe.
+They employ around 150.000 people in Europe largely within the us to consolidate manufacturers' positions across the industry, ensuring a broad and credible representation. national outreach also to remote locations.